o3de/o3de.org/content/docs/user-guide/gems/reference/kythera-ai/spatial-query-system.md

 ```

-See the [https://kythera.atlassian.net/wiki/pages/resumedraft.action?draftId=1664679944](https://kythera.atlassian.net/wiki/pages/resumedraft.action?draftId=1664679944) for examples of functions that do and don't defer.

 ### Fallbacks

 Fallback blocks offer alternative queries to try if the first does not find any result that meets all conditions.
 They will be tried one after the other until one succeeds.
 Each is a full, self-contained query in its own right - the syntax is just the same as the primary query and each is formed without reference to those before it.